-I pull out my SG and start playing ‘Country Roads,’ as I feel I’m really home.
+I pull out my SG and start playing ‘Country Roads,’ as I feel I am really home.
 I substitute Ames Iowa for West Virginia.

 The twins join my singing with their pure high voices.
 ‘Gator shows he has real talent as we harmonize on a lower scale.
-Angie picks up her guitar, picking the notes as if it were a banjo.
+Angie picks up her guitar, picking the notes like it is a banjo.

 I next play Simon and Garfunkel’s ‘Sounds of Silence’ to confirm we cured John Boy’s speech loss.